wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers should never send ECS options with a SCOPE
       PREFIX-LENGTH that is longer than they are willing to cache.
-      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH
+      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.

-Contavalli, et al.      Expires September 8, 2015              [Page 15]
+Contavalli, et al.      Expires September 8, 2015              [Page 17]

 Internet-Draft        Client Subnet in DNS Requests           March 2015

-      of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.

    o  Recursive Resolvers should implement algorithms to improve the
       cache hit rate, given the size constraints indicated above.